Chinese espionage in the United Kingdom: History

 In addition to concerns about espionage, MI5 is also worried about China covertly gaining influence.
 In January 2022, BBC reported that MI5 issued a rare warning to UK Parliament Members (MPs), alleging that a Chinese agent, Christine Ching Kui Lee, had infiltrated the Parliament to interfere in UK politics on behalf of the Chinese government.
 According to the warning, Lee "established links" with current and aspiring MPs on behalf of the CCP and provided donations to politicians, funded by foreign nationals in China and Hong Kong.
 In December 2024, Christine Lee lost a legal challenge against MI5.
 She claimed that the security alert issued against her was politically motivated and violated her human rights.
 However, the Investigatory Powers Tribunal unanimously rejected her case, with all three judges affirming that MI5 had acted for "legitimate reasons."

 In January 2024, China's Ministry of State Security announced the arrest of a man with triple citizenship, accused of spying for the UK's MI6.
 The man, surnamed Huang, had allegedly gathered state secrets on repeated trips to China.
 In March of the same year, the UK and the U.S. jointly sanctioned Wuhan Xiaoruizhi Science and Technology, a front company of the Chinese Ministry of State Security, and affiliated individuals for cyber intrusions targeting critical infrastructure and the UK Electoral Commission.
 The espionage theme continued in April 2024, when two individuals were charged in the UK under the Official Secrets Act for allegedly spying on behalf of China.
 A month later, in May, the UK Ministry of Defence confirmed a cyberattack linked to China that compromised payroll data, including personal and financial details of defence personnel.

+In November 2025, MI5 warned that Chinese intelligence operatives had been using LinkedIn to contact UK parliamentarians and other influential figures through seemingly legitimate recruiter profiles, such as those attributed to "Amanda Qiu" and "Shirly Shen," to gather information and cultivate long-term relationships; the agency said these actors conducted large-scale outreach via professional-networking sites, sometimes shifting conversations to encrypted platforms, and targeted MPs, think-tank analysts, consultants, and government officials.
+Fake Emails and Gmail accounts aimed at academicians and politicians were also reportedly part of such activities.
+Impersonators claimed to have been working for an 'IBM research center' and Google's 'AI Division'.